From rock to soul, dance and hip-hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 While you’re browsing, you even get a free drink, which you can sup as you talk music with Mick himself.
 Keep an eye out too, because they now takeover the Brewhouse in Yeadon with regular events and have plans to expand the shed in the coming months.

 Shed Load of Vinyl, 5 Wells Road, Guiseley, Leeds, West Yorkshire, LS20 9AE.
-It’s open from 10am to 5pm, Saturday and Sunday, with social distancing measures in place.
+It’s open from 12pm to 6pm on Saturdays and 10am to 4pm on Sundays.

 Chris Coulthard has been selling records at fairs since 2003 and has previous experience at Vinyl Tap in Huddersfield, but it wasn’t until 2017 that he opened his very own shop.
 Noiseisforheroes Records can be found on Great George Street, and there’s a little something for everyone.